Kurokesu/G-CODE_motion_automation/README.md

 4.269 mm
 ```

-### 04_generate_gcode.py - Enter desired step count and generate g-code for use with next tool
+### 04_generate_gcode.py - Enter desired step count and generate g-code

+This tool asks how many times to stop and generated g-code to be used with next tool.

 ```
 Enter motion parameters.